-Alterparam operates on global parameters defined by the .param ... statement.
-A subsequent call to mc_source (17.5.40) is required for the parameter value change to become effective.
+Alterparam operates on global parameters or on parameters in a subcircuit defined by the ... statement.
+A subsequent call to reset (17.5.55) is required for the parameter value change to become effective.

 17.5.6 Asciiplot: Plot values using old-style character plots